 Hauber Summer Research Fellowship

-The Natural and Applied Sciences division is now accepting applications for the 2019 Hauber Research Fellowship Program!
+The Natural and Applied Sciences is now accepting applications for the 2020 Hauber Research Fellowship Program!

-Who should apply?
-Undergraduate students in the field of Natural and Applied Sciences interested in working side-by-side with a faculty mentor to conduct research in their area of interest are encouraged to apply.
+Loyola University Maryland undergraduate students in the field of Natural and Applied Sciences interested in working side-by-side with a faculty mentor to conduct research in their area of interest are encouraged to apply.
 For many students, Hauber fellowships have been a stepping stone to campus and national awards, co-authorship on presentations and/or manuscripts, and entry into professional or graduate school.
-Hauber Research Fellows also have the opportunity to present their research posters on more than one occasion during the 2019-20 academic year.
+Hauber Research Fellows also have the opportunity to present their research posters on more than one occasion during the 2020-21 academic year.
 Students gain valuable knowledge in the realm of research while faculty receive help with their projects and the pleasure of working directly with students.

 Questions?
 Contact Jen Sullivan at email@example.com or 410-617-5572.